RohanSRamnani/StockMarketTA/README.md

-# MarketSense: Advanced Stock Market Intelligence Platform
+# StockMarket TA: Advanced Stock Market Intelligence Platform

 ## Project Overview

-MarketSense is a sophisticated market intelligence platform designed to provide traders and investors with deep insights into stock market behavior, with a particular focus on institutional (whale) activity detection.
+This is a sophisticated market intelligence platform designed to provide traders and investors with deep insights into stock market behavior, with a particular focus on institutional (whale) activity detection.
 The platform leverages multiple data sources and advanced technical analysis to help users identify high-probability trading opportunities across different timeframes.

 ## Key Features